hashbangcode/drupal-development/src/slides.md

 ---
 <!-- _footer: "" -->
 ## Template
-- The custom theme needs a custom tempalte.
+- The custom theme needs a custom template.
 - The <em>templates</em> directory is the default location for templates in a module.
-- Our hook will use <em>templates/my_custom_tempalte.html.twig</em>.
+- Our hook will use <em>templates/my_custom_template.html.twig</em>.

 ```twig
 <p>{{ description }}</p>